arthuravianna/iot_rollups_dapp/README.md

 ### Production Mode
-To execute the back-end in production mode it's necessary to generate an cartesi machine that contains the back-end logic and then run the production enviroment (containers).
+To execute the back-end in production mode it's necessary to generate a cartesi machine that contains the back-end logic and then run the production enviroment (containers).

 #### Generating Cartesi Machine
 ``` Bash